lvgl/docs_old/v7/en/html/_sources/overview/drawing.md.txt

 Masks are used the create almost every basic primitives:
 - **letters** create a mask from the letter and draw a “letter-colored” rectangle using the mask.
-- **line** created from 4 l"ine masks", to mask out the left, right, top and bottom part of the line to get perfectly perpendicular line ending
+- **line** created from 4 "line masks", to mask out the left, right, top and bottom part of the line to get perfectly perpendicular line ending
 - **rounded rectangle** a mask is created real-time for each line of a rounded rectangle and a normal filled rectangle is drawn according to the mask.
 - **clip corner** to clip to overflowing content on the rounded corners also a rounded rectangle mask is applied.
 - **rectangle border** same as a rounded rectangle, but inner part is masked out too